 I am confident that The Glow System Series, starting with the Home Cleaning Edition, will help you attain balance in your own life and allow you to glow both inside and out!

 The Glow System President & Founder

 The Glow System

 The Glow System is the perfect home management solution!
 We developed our Home Cleaning Edition for anyone who wants to learn how to clean and organize their home quickly and efficiently so that they have more time to enjoy it with family and friends.
+Although my partner is a software manager and suggested we include a computer model to help with the organization of information, there really is no need for any high tech knowledge to use the system.
+The only custom application development we used was to build out a system to make it easier to publish our techniques.
+So no need for users to even use a computer!
 Based on Founder Gisela Lowenstein's years of research and experience in the hospitality industry, the program breaks down cleaning into easy-to-follow techniques.

 No matter what your needs are, The Glow System is the ultimate cleaning companion.
 It is flexible and can be applied to any type, size or style of home, and can also be used whether or not you have a housekeeper.
 Our DVD and flashcards help you breeze through your cleaning!
 You will also be able to access countless resources found here on our website and in our regular newsletters.